Nicole Polizzi Supports Britney Spears In New Instagram Share: ‘Love You Queen’

 “I love that you posted this.
 More celebs should be speaking out about this!!” stated one fan of the reality star.

 “Thank you.
-Finally someone besides us common folk saying something,” said a second follower.
+Finally someone besides us common folk saying something,” wrote a second follower.

 “Love you for loving her,” remarked a third social media user.